run-llama/llama_index/docs/guides/sql_guide.md

-it # A Guide to LlamaIndex + Structured Data
+# A Guide to LlamaIndex + Structured Data

 A lot of modern data systems depend on structured data, such as a Postgres DB or a Snowflake data warehouse.
 LlamaIndex provides a lot of advanced features, powered by LLM's, to both create structured data from